nbonamy/tidal-streamer/README.md

 port: 8000
 ```

-If you have multiple TIDAL connect devices, you can specify which one to stream to by adding it's IPv4 address in config.yml:
+If you have multiple TIDAL connect devices, you can specify which one to stream to by adding it's friendly name or IPv4 address in config.yml:

 ```
-device: 192.168.1.9
+device: My TIDAL connect device
 ```

 ## TODO